roboticsleeds/mujoco-ur5-model/README.md

 This work is licensed under GNU General Public License v3.0.
 The full license is available [here](https://github.com/roboticsleeds/mujoco_ur5_model/blob/master/LICENSE).

 ## Notes
+### Description about the robot configuration

+Since we are intended to use this robot model as a planar robot, we decided to remove the arm joints and leave them as a rigid body and just add three joints on Ridgeback (x, y, theta).
+Therefore, we had to apply some rotations to the bodies themselves to match the joint configuration of the actual robot.

-The current model as defined includes some custom configurations such that the arm is set to the following:
+The current model in this repository as defined includes some custom configurations such that the arm is set to the following:
-- Base: -90 degrees
+- **Base:** -90.0 degrees
-- Shoulder -175 degrees
+- **Shoulder:** -175.0 degrees
-- Elbow: -5 degrees
+- **Elbow:** -5.0 degrees
-- Wrist1: -180 degrees
+- **Wrist1:** -180.0 degrees
-- Wrist2: -90 degrees
+- **Wrist2:** -90.0 degrees
-- Wrist3: -180 degrees
+- **Wrist3:** -180.0 degrees

-If you want to change the configuration of the robot, then we will recomend to start from the following original configuration of the arm and apply rotations as needed to the required bodies to match the UR5 joint values:
+If you want to change the configuration of the robot, then we recommend to start from the following original configuration of the arm (which is the home configuration of UR) and apply rotations as needed to the required bodies to match the UR5 joint values shown on the screen.
+With the following configuration you should just apply the required rotations of each joint from the UR5 screen to the existing quaternions of the configuration below (multiply the current quaternion of the XML with the desired rotation):
 ```xml
 <body name="shoulder_link" pos="0.28 0 0.545159" quat="0.681998 0 0 -0.731354">
     <inertial pos="0 0 0" mass="3.7" diaginertia="0.0102675 0.0102675 0.00666" />